arkency/posts/posts/2024-06-13-how-to-add-index-to-big-table-of-your-rails-app.md

 If you have enough *users*, speaking of dozens or hundreds of millions, doing full table scan could simply kill the database performance.
 Full table scan happens when database has no index to use and need to check every row whether it meets the criteria.

+I will stick with PostreSQL in the examples if not stated otherwise.

 ## Obvious solution

 Let’s add the index then: